ForGoodTech/qpdf/manual/cli.rst

      - use zopfli if available; otherwise silently fall back to zlib

    - - ``force``
-     - use zopfli if available; fail with an error if not available
+     - use zopfli if available; otherwise issue a warning and fall back to zlib

    - - any other value
      - use zopfli if available; otherwise issue a warning and fall